cs231n/cs231n.github.io/assignments/2021/assignment3.md

 **You will use PyTorch for the majority of this homework.**

-### Q1: Image Captioning with LSTMs (23 points)
+### Q1: Image Captioning with Vanilla RNNs (29 points)

-The notebook `LSTM_Captioning.ipynb` will walk you through the implementation of Long-Short Term Memory (LSTM) RNNs and apply them to image captioning on COCO.
+The notebook `RNN_Captioning.ipynb` will walk you through the implementation of vanilla recurrent neural networks and apply them to image captioning on COCO.

 ### Q2: Image Captioning with Transformers (18 points)